bet4a/d3wiki/Time-Scales.md

 Returns approximately *count* representative dates from the scale's input domain.
 The returned tick dates are uniformly spaced (modulo irregular time intervals, such as months and leap years), have human-readable values (such as midnights), and are guaranteed to be within the extent of the input domain.
 Ticks are often used to display reference lines, or tick marks, in conjunction with the visualized data.
 The specified *count* is only a hint; the scale may return more or fewer values depending on the input domain.

-The following time intervals are used:
+The following time intervals are considered:

 * 1-, 5-, 15- and 30-[second](Time-Intervals#second).
 * 1-, 5-, 15- and 30-[minute](Time-Intervals#minute).